rossmartin/ionic2-alpha-scroll/README.md

 * `listData` is the model you would like to sort.
 Use an array of objects here.
 * `key` is the name of the key you would like to sort by.
 * `itemTemplate` is the template to display for the properties of each item in the model.
 * `currentPageClass` is a reference to the instance of the current current page class (see example below).
+This is needed so that bindings on the `itemTemplate` can refer to the Ionic 2 page class containing the `ion-alpha-scroll`.
 * `triggerChange` can be any property you want that can be changed to trigger `ngOnChange` for the `ion-alpha-scroll` component.
+If `listData` was modified the alpha list will reflect that after triggering the change.

 Heres a quick example: